 ON THE ORIGIN OF THE WORDS FOR GARDEN

 Today, in Catalan, there are two clearly different words: hort (vegetable garden) and jardí (enclosed area with decorative flowers and plants).
 The etymology of these words, however, draws interesting connections that help us understand which type of garden the evangelists were most likely referring to.

-Therefore, when the Holy Scriptures speak of a garden, they don’t mean a vegetable garden like we would imagine today with tomato vines and beans.
+In fact, when the Holy Scriptures speak of a garden, they don’t mean a vegetable garden like we would imagine today.
 They mean a fenced off, enclosed space, where one could have fruit and olive trees and let some edible or simply pleasant plants grow more or less wild.
-From its owner’s point of view, this space was personal, a domestic paradise.

 AND THE STONE AND TOMBS CARVED FROM ROCK

 The gospels tell of this tomb carved into the rock.
 What would that have been like in Jesus’ times?
 Archaeological digs from the second half of the 20th century discovered a quarry in the area where meleke stone had been extracted and used to build the city of Jerusalem between the 8th and 1st centuries BC.
 Afterwards, when the quarry was abandoned, people took advantage of the existing cuts in the rock face and their skills to create family tombs.
 This was a need, as the Jewish religion prohibited bodies being buried within the city walls.

 This spot, now part of the city but beyond the city walls in Jesus’ time, was near one of the main paths into the city and, therefore, it seems highly reasonable that it would be the location chosen for a capital execution to serve as a lesson to sympathisers.